7 min read

 "It's nothing."

-"She's a young lady with pretty eyes."
+"She's a pretty young lady.
+Beautiful eyes."

-Someone of higher status than the lord?
+Is he someone of higher status than the lord?

 "Ah."